History of immigration and nationality law in the United States: 19th century

 The Naturalization Law of 1802 repealed and replaced the Naturalization Act of 1798.
+The residency requirement changed back to five years.

+The Steerage Act of 1819 was the first law in the United States regulating the conditions of transportation used by people arriving and departing by sea.
+It set a limit of two passengers for every five tons of ship burden and required ship captains or masters to report a list of all passengers disembarking in America.
+This law was a regulatory cornerstone of what became the most extensive, long-lasting, and linguistically diverse mass transoceanic migration, represented a small early stepping stone towards local coordination with national immigration policy, and laid the basis for historical statistical documentation of how America has for centuries imported new Americans.

+The Supreme Court's Dred Scott v.
+Sandford 1857 decision "ruled that people of African descent 'are not included, and were not intended to be included, under the word 'citizens' in the Constitution.' " This decision complicated the issue of citizenship, reinforced racial divisions, and deepened the North-South schism which led to the U.S. Civil War, but was eventually effectively nullified by the passage of the 13th and 14th Amendments.

-The Fourteenth Amendment, based on the Civil Rights Act of 1866, was passed in 1868 to provide citizenship for former slaves.
-The 1866 Act read, "That all persons born in the United States and not subject to any foreign power, excluding Indians not taxed, are hereby declared to be citizens of the United States; and such citizens, of every race and color, without regard to any previous condition of slavery or involuntary servitude" shall have the same rights "as is enjoyed by white citizens."
+The Fourteenth Amendment, based on the Civil Rights Act of 1866, was ratified in 1868 to provide citizenship for former slaves.
+The 1866 Act read, "That all persons born in the United States and not subject to any foreign power, excluding Indians not taxed, are hereby declared to be citizens of the United States; and such citizens, of every race and color, without regard to any previous condition of slavery or involuntary servitude" shall have the same rights "as is enjoyed by white and other black citizens."
 The phrase in the Fourteenth Amendment reversed the conditional clause to read: "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
 This was applied by the Supreme Court in the 1898 case United States v.
 Wong Kim Ark to deal with the child of Chinese citizens who were legally resident in the U.S. at the time of his birth, with exceptions such as for the children of diplomats and American Indians.
 See the articles jus soli (birthplace) and jus sanguinis (bloodline) for further discussion.

 In 1870, the law was broadened to allow African Americans to be naturalized.
 Asian immigrants were excluded from naturalization but not from living in the United States.
 There were also significant restrictions on some Asians at the state level; in California, for example, non-citizen Asians were not allowed to own land.